5 Professionalization

 Development Opportunities at UF

-The Center for Teaching Excellence (CTE), located in 201 Bryant Space Science Center, provides a wealth of instructional resources.
+The Center for Teaching Excellence (CTE) provides a wealth of instructional resources.
 In collaboration with the Graduate School and other campus units, CTE offers the Passport to Great Teaching create-your-own badge and certificate program for TAs.
 Workshops include teaching foundations and your choice of additional topics to earn a certificate of completion.
-TA-specific resources are located in the CTE resource library.
+TA-specific resources are located in the For Teaching Assistants page.
 For information about the passport and other CTE resources, visit CTE’s website.

-Academic Technology’s UFIT Training program, located in 132 HUB (main office), and the Center for Instructional Technology and Training (CITT), located in HUB, can also help in your professional development at UF.
+Academic Technology’s UFIT Training program and the Center for Instructional Technology and Training (CITT) can also help in your professional development at UF.
 Their mission is to support the university faculty and staff in the implementation of technology to enhance and improve instruction.
 These offices offer workshops and tutorials on a variety of topics related to computers and pedagogy, such as graphics and multimedia, web tools and design, online courseware, and digital presentations.
 For more information and workshop schedules, go to the UFIT Training website or call (352) 273-1594 and the CITT’s website or call (352) 273-4902.

 The Provost’s Office website provides resources and information helpful to faculty and TAs at the University of Florida There you may find links to many academic resources and information for UF faculty including the Faculty Handbook, course syllabus policy, course evaluations, and textbook adoption.